bormaxi8080/osint-timeline/DRAFT.md

 Nango.
 Build product integrations with AI.
 Connect your product & AI agents with 800+ APIs.
 Build, run, and maintain integrations with AI in code, on infrastructure built for scale: https://github.com/NangoHQ/nango

+Obsidian Skills.
+Agent skills for Obsidian.
+Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI: https://github.com/kepano/obsidian-skills

+Insanely Fast Whisper.
+An opinionated CLI to transcribe Audio files w/ Whisper on-device!
+Powered by Transformers, Optimum & flash-attn.
+Transcribe 150 minutes (2.5 hours) of audio in less than 98 seconds - with [OpenAI's Whisper Large v3](https://huggingface.co/openai/whisper-large-v3).
+Blazingly fast transcription is now a reality: https://github.com/Vaibhavs10/insanely-fast-whisper

 **KaliGPT**.
 An Agentic assistance in Linux CLI for Ethical Hacking & Cybersecurity to use AI with ease to learn and master CyberSecurity: https://github.com/SudoHopeX/KaliGPT

 Xalgorix.
 The Most Powerful Open-Source AI Pentesting Agent: https://github.com/xalgord/xalgorix